onap/integration/docs/docs_vFW_CNF_CDS.rst

         chartpath: templates/deployment.yaml

 Above we have exemplary manifest file of the RB profile.
 Since Frankfurt *override_values.yaml* file does not need to be used as instantiation values are passed to the plugin over Instance API of k8s plugin.
-In the example profile contains additional k8s helm template which will be added on demand to the helm package during its installation.
+In the example, profile contains additional k8s helm template which will be added on demand to the helm package during its installation.
 In our case, depending on the SO instantiation request input parameters, vPGN helm package can be enriched with additional ssh service.
 Such service will be dynamically added to the profile by CDS and later on CDS will upload whole custom RB profile to multicloud/k8s plugin.

-In order to support generation and upload of profile, our vFW CBA model has enhanced **resource-assignment** workflow which contains additional steps, **profile-modification** and **profile-upload**.
-For the last step custom Kotlin script included in the CBA is used to upload K8S profile into multicloud/k8s plugin.
+In order to support generation and upload of profile, our vFW CBA model has enhanced **resource-assignment** workflow which contains additional step: **profile-upload**.
+It leverages dedicated functionality introduced in Guilin release that can be used to upload predefined profile or to generate and upload content of the profile with Velocity templating mechanism.

 ::